 Children could also practise their touch typing at home:

-We endeavour in the Lower School to provide children with a broad range of computing experiences to enable them to be safe and responsible online users to include awareness of social media.
+We endeavour in the Pre-Prep to provide children with a broad range of computing experiences to enable them to be safe and responsible online users to include awareness of social media.
 In addition, we aim to develop and grow their creativity using digital technology, helping them discover how to make logical and efficient decisions in programming.
 This enables them to become literate creators using digital ways of communicating.
 To provide this learning environment we focus on the following areas to include:- E-safety, Multimedia, Technology, Programming, and Data Handling.